Xilinx/Vitis_Libraries/solver/docs/src/guide_L2/Benchmark/gesvdj.rst

 .. note::
-    The unroll factor is limited by 2 factors, the matrix size and URAM port.
-The maximum unroll factor should be less than half of matrix size, and :math:`2 \times {Unroll}^{2}` should also be less than available URAM on board.
+    The unroll factor is limited by two factors, the matrix size and URAM port.
+The maximum unroll factor should be less than half of the matrix size, and :math:`2 \times {Unroll}^{2}` should also be less than available URAM on board.
 Besides, unroll factor can only be the factorization of 2.

 .. toctree::
    :maxdepth: 1

+.. |trade|  unicode:: U+02122 ..
+TRADEMARK SIGN
+   :ltrim:
+.. |reg|    unicode:: U+000AE ..
+REGISTERED TRADEMARK SIGN
+   :ltrim: